kvick-games/BlenderMaterialCopyPaster/README.md

-# Blender Material Serializer/Deserializer
+# Blender Material Copy Paster

-A Blender addon that allows you to serialize node-based materials into JSON format and deserialize them back into new materials.
-Includes a convenient toolbar in the Shader Editor for easy copy/paste functionality.
+A Blender addon that allows you to copy and paste node-based materials to/from JSON format.
+Includes a convenient toolbar in the Shader Editor for easy material sharing.

 ## Features

-- ✅ **Shader Editor Toolbar**: Copy/paste buttons in the Shader Editor sidebar
+- Shader Editor Toolbar: Copy/paste buttons in the Shader Editor sidebar
-- ✅ Serialize complete node trees including nodes, properties, and links
+- Serialize complete node trees including nodes, properties, and links
-- ✅ Handle basic node properties (location, input defaults, colors, vectors)
+- Handle basic node properties (location, input defaults, colors, vectors)
-- ✅ Export materials to JSON for copy-pasting
+- Export materials to JSON for copy-pasting
-- ✅ Import materials from JSON strings
+- Import materials from JSON strings
-- ✅ Clipboard integration for seamless material sharing
+- Clipboard integration for seamless material sharing
-- ✅ Error handling for invalid JSON and missing materials
+- Error handling for invalid JSON and missing materials
-- ✅ Compatible with Blender 4.2+
-- ✅ Clean, commented code
+- Clean, commented code

 ## Installation